DylanSteinecke/classifying_pubmed_documents/README.md

 -m1 : a behind-the-scenes way to merge the data with dataframes -m2 : a behind-the-scenes way to merge the data (just pick this one)
 ```

+### pytorch_docment_classifier.py
+This is the transformer-based language model that is fine-tuned to classify documents by topic.
+The training and testing is implemented in PyTorch.
+Users can specify the model, epochs, etc.

+### run_document_classifier.py
+This runs the entire pipeline to download on-topic (pubmed_doc_api) and off-topic (pubmed_other_docs_api.py) documents, prompting the user for certain inputs such as the topic name and number of documents.
+It then runs the document classification (pytorch_document_classifier)